• Home

 • Knowledge center

-A Douglas Rice article highlights the impact of #robotics in the hotel industry.
+A recent article by Douglas Rice highlights the growing impact of robotics in the hotel industry.
 “In addition to the financial benefits, robots transform window maintenance from a dangerous task to a low-risk one.
-This allows hotels to clean their windows much more frequently and save money at the same time.”
+This allows hotels to clean their windows more frequently while also reducing costs,” Rice explains.

 Read the full article here.

-Our technology is especially beneficial for hotels: windows are spotlessly clean every day, resulting in a significant improvement in quality for hotel guests.
-In addition, the use of our robots offers maximum privacy, as guests cannot be seen through the windows.
+Our technology is especially beneficial for hotels: windows are spotlessly clean every day, which significantly enhances the overall guest experience.
+Furthermore, using our robots ensures maximum privacy, as guests cannot be seen through the windows, improving comfort and satisfaction.

 Window and Façade Cleaning Robots

-A relatively new category is robots that can clean the exterior windows and facades of tall buildings.
-For most of history, such tasks have been handled by workers dangling from ropes or standing in large gondolas (called Building Maintenance Units or BMUs).
+Window and façade cleaning robots represent a new category of technology, designed to clean the exterior windows and facades of tall buildings.
+Traditionally, this task was performed by workers suspended from ropes or operating in large gondolas known as Building Maintenance Units (BMUs).

-Kite Robotics, which is fully deployed in Europe and is in the early stages of launching into the U.S. and Middle East, has the only product I am aware of that uses robots to replace the dangerous and time-consuming aspects of exterior cleaning.
-As before, a video is the best way to get a sense of how it works.
+Kite Robotics, currently fully deployed in Europe and in the early stages of launching into the U.S. and Middle East, offers the only robotic solution I am aware of that replaces the dangerous, time-consuming aspects of exterior building cleaning.
+As always, a video is the best way to get a sense of how it works.

-The units require much less roof space than BMUs, typically with three pivoting fixtures on each side that hold control cables and power/water feed lines.
-The units are attached by four cables on opposite sides at the top and bottom; they are computer-controlled to climb the building while a rolling brush cleans the windows and other façade elements.
-Custom modifications enable the unit to deal with most vertical and horizontal elements of a façade that might prevent a straight run.
+The KITE Robotics cleaning units require much less roof space compared to traditional BMUs.
+Typically, they feature three pivoting fixtures on each side to hold control cables and power/water feed lines.
+The units are securely attached by four cables on opposite sides at the top and bottom of the building.
+These robots are computer-controlled to autonomously climb the building while a rotating brush cleans the windows and other façade elements.
+Custom modifications allow the robot to clean vertical and horizontal elements of a façade, including deep recesses that could prevent a straight run.

-A two-person crew manages each cleaning cycle by attaching the cables at the top and bottom and to the robot on the ground.
-After one side of the building has been cleaned, they disconnect it and move it to the next side.
-The typical robot unit weighs around 50 pounds (24 kilograms), although this can vary with customizations.
+A two-person crew manages each cleaning cycle by attaching the cables at the top and bottom of the building and to the robot on the ground.
+Once one side of the building is cleaned, the crew disconnects the system and moves it to the next side.
+The typical robot unit weighs around 50 pounds (24 kilograms), although this can vary depending on customizations.